aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2008/aspose-words-for-net-5-0-0-release-notes/_index.md

 By having a major version change we indicate there are some breaking changes in the API.

-The changes are not likely to affect several users.
+The changes are not likely to affect a few users.
 Even if you cannot recompile your project because of a change, it is very easy to update your code because all changes are cosmetic, although they had to be done.

 The breaking changes in Aspose.Words for .NET 5.0.0 are: